-Tina Knowles and her team of scouts look after the residential welfare of students.
-She is assistd by Ewa Cichonska and is also in charge of the allocation of student rooms.
-Tina Knowles may be contacted by email on tina.knowles@hmc.ox.ac.uk.
+Tina Knowles and her team of scouts look after the residential welfare of students, and is also in charge of the allocation of student rooms.
+Tina Knowles may be contacted by email on housekeeper@hmc.ox.ac.uk.

 Head of Maintenance